 Certainly, most knowledgeable fans knew Scherzer was likely to be traded, given his free agency at season’s end.
 Many held out hope he would re-sign with Washington in the off-season, unlikely now.
+Washington’s farm system certainly had been depleted during Rizzo’s successful attempt to build and sustain a contender.
+Yet Nationals’ fans had to be shocked at the wholesale tanking that took place.

-So the Nationals’ performance through August and September should have come as no surprise.
+So the Nationals’ performance through August and September came as no surprise.
 The nightmare began in the second game of the July 29 doubleheader in Philadelphia.
 In his farewell, Scherzer had beaten the Phillies, 3-1, in the first game.
 In the second game, the Nats jumped out to a 7-1 lead and still lead 7-4 after six innings.
 Against the depleted bullpen, the Phils scored three in the seventh to send the shortened game into an extra inning.
 The Nats scored one in the eighth, only to see the Phils win it with a walk-off grand slam in their half.

 Beginning with that loss, the Nats went 18-43 — a .295 percentage — for the rest of the season.
 Washington managed to edge the Marlins for the dubious honor of finishing last in the N.L.
 East, the second time in the two seasons since winning the World Series that the Nationals had finished last (albeit tied with the Mets in the Covid 19-shortened 2020 season.)
 It’s sad enough they had to play 2020 as the defending champs in empty stadiums, but to fall so far, so fast in 2021 was just devastating.